Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/samples/Sample5_SignVerify.md

-# Signing and verify keys
+# Signing and verifying keys

 This sample demonstrates how to sign data with both a RSA key and an EC key.
 To get started, you'll need a URI to an Azure Key Vault.
 See the [README](../README.md) for links and instructions.